DaveSaah/notable/golang/03_primitives.md

 - runes are type alias for `int32`.

 - You cannot mix types even in the same family when performing operations.

+# Note

+- When an operation involves two integers, the result will be an integer.
+In a division operation for instance, the result will only be the integer part of the answer.
+    - To avoid data loss, operations that may result into floats should have its operands in the `float32` or `float64` data type.
+- Floats have a special notation for exponents.
+Sample: `2.1e4`, `2E19`, `2.1e-3`, ...